HerbertSchmidt/bfe/warehousing_scenarios.md

 ## Scenario 5
 **Category:** packing_shipping
 **Difficulty:** beginner
 **Situation:** An urgent customer order needs to be shipped today before 4 PM.
 It contains fragile glassware and must travel 300 kilometers by truck.
-Describe how you prepare this shipment.
+Describe what is important in preparing this shipment.

 ## Scenario 6
 **Category:** storage
 **Difficulty:** advanced
 **Situation:** The warehouse manager asks you to reorganize a storage zone because the current layout causes too much travel time during picking.
-What factors do you consider and how do you approach this task?
+What factors do you consider?

 ## Scenario 7
 **Category:** cross_docking
 **Difficulty:** intermediate
-**Situation:** Three trucks arrive simultaneously with goods that need to be sorted and redistributed to five different stores.
-The goods must leave within 2 hours.
-How do you organize this cross-docking operation?
+**Situation:** Two trucks arrive simultaneously with goods that need to be unloaded.
+How do you organize this, which steps do you take?

 ## Scenario 8
 **Category:** order_picking